symfony-cmf/symfony-cmf-docs/bundles/core.rst

 when the content in question does not implement any workflow features) the content is still considered published.

-Publish voters
+Publish Voters
 ~~~~~~~~~~~~~~

 A voter has to implement the
 :class:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface`.
 It will get passed a content object and has to decide whether it is published
 according to its rules.
-The ``CoreBundle`` provides a couple of generic voters
+The CoreBundle` provides a couple of generic voters
 that check the content for having an interface exposing the methods they need.
 If the content implements the interface, they check the parameter and return
 ``ACCESS_GRANTED`` resp ``ACCESS_DENIED``, otherwise they return